bide-dev/aleo-wallet-snap/packages/aleo-snap-adapter/README.md

 Checkout [the documentation]() and the `packages/aleo-snap-ui` for an implementation example.

 ## Getting Started

-In order to run this demo, we need to install a modified snap version:
+In order to use snaps, we need to install [MetaMask Flask](https://metamask.io/flask/) extension:

-- The newest [MetaMask extension](https://github.com/MetaMask/metamask-extension) that support MetaMask Flask: Checkout the newest flask version using tags that match `v*.*.*-flask`, for example `v10.14.0-flask`
+- Checkout [MetaMask extension](https://github.com/MetaMask/metamask-extension) that support MetaMask Flask: We're currently using `v10.14.0-flask`
 - Build the extension locally: `yarn setup && yarn dist --build-type flask`
 - Load the unpacked extension (see "custom build" instructions) from [here](https://github.com/MetaMask/metamask-extension/tree/eth-denver-2022#other-docs)